 How to get all view definitions in SQL Server

-Till now, we have illustrated how to get the definition of a single view in SQL Server.
-Next, let’s, understand how to get the definition of all the views in a database.
+Until now, we have illustrated how to define a single view in SQL Server.
+Next, let’s understand how to define all the views in a database.

 Now, to execute this task, we can use two catalog views from SQL Server.
-The name of the first view is sys.objects and the second is sys.sql_modules.
+The name of the first view is sys.objects, and the second is sys.sql_modules.
 Let’s understand their use with the help of an example.
-And the query for this example is given below.
+The query for this example is given below.

 USE [sqlserverguides]